What Are Domain Names? Everything A Website Owner Need To Know [Updated 2020]

-This chapter covers the public directory of contact information on every registered domain, the WHOIS system.
-You’ll learn how to find WHOIS data on any website, and how to keep your own contact information private.
+This section covers the public directory of contact information on every registered domain, the WHOIS system.
+You'll learn how to find WHOIS data on any website, and how to keep your own contact information private.

-What is WHO IS
+What Is WHO IS

 Setting aside any technical description of how the system works for a moment, let's focus on what WHO IS does, from the perspective of the non-technical public.